UBC-MDS/introduction-machine-learning/chapters/en/slides/module6/module6_14.md

 Notes:

-Remember our Adult census data from assignment 5?
+Remember our adult census data from assignment 5?
 Well, we are bringing back a more complete version of it.

 ---